 The corporate powers of the Association shall be vested in and exercised by or under the authority of a Board of Directors, which consists of the officers and the elected Board members.
 The Board of Directors shall have no fewer than fifteen (15) or more than twenty-one (21) voting members.
 At the annual meeting of the general membership, the members may, by majority vote, increase or decrease the existing number of Board positions by no more than four (4) positions.
 A decrease, however, may only be as a result of a vacancy.
 Any increased Board positions approved by the general membership shall be filled by the president with the consent of the Board for a term to last until the next annual meeting of general membership.
 In the case where the Vice-President does not have sufficient Board term remaining to fulfill the obligation of office, s/he will remain on the Board in addition to the mandated (15-21) members.

 The Board reserves the right to designate ex-officio members.
-Ex-Officio members serve on the Association's Board "by virtue of office."
-The member serves on the Board because he or she holds a certain office either within the organization or in the community.
-If an ex-officio Board member is a dues-paying member of the organization, there is no distinction between the ex- officio member and the other Board members.
-The ex-officio Board member is counted in the quorum and has the right to make motions, debate motions, and vote on all questions.
+Ex-officio members serve on the Association's Board "by virtue of office" and are recruited for their expertise and influence while in that position.
+An ex-officio member will not be counted in the quorum, and will not have the right to make motions, debate motions, and vote.